Healthcare Program 2022

-Dr. Dan has been supporting the school for the past seven years and under the School Health Program (SHP) he has provided the children with half yearly health checks, de-worming treatments and oral vitamin supplements.
+Dr. Dan has been supporting the school for the past eight years and under the School Health Program (SHP) he has provided the children with half yearly health checks, de-worming treatments and oral vitamin supplements.

 His small medical clinic has been serving the people of Mathare for over 20 years and he is a well- respected member of the community.
 Most clinics in Mathare are only open for limited periods each day and are closed at the weekend.
 Dr. Dan’s clinic is open for long periods each day and remains open at the weekends providing a good service for the children and local people.
 The clinic is located in the Mathare 4B District and he operates the clinic from a small rented house which has only very basic equipment and a limited supply of drugs.
 Because of the lack of medical facilities he is only able to treat minor illnesses and offer an outpatients service for his patients.